Office project training program. Microsoft Project Online Training

 b.
 General principles project management

 c.
-The main stages of working with the project
+Main stages of working with the project

 d.
 Project management automation tools